CBurl1/CBurl1/README.md

 <h3 align="left">I use code to solve real world problems.
 Have a problem your business needs solving?
 Let's talk.</h3>

-- 🔭 I’m about to deploy a Magento 2 System for Inventory Managment
+- 🔭 I’m about to deploy a Magento 2 extension for inventory managment called M2 InstaCount

 - 🌱 I’m currently learning **TypeScript**